Does your construction business struggle to meet completion deadlines?

 - To avoid waiting for back-ordered materials, develop relationships with several suppliers.
 And place orders for hard-to-find products well in advance.

-- If your site lacks storage space, consider using a consolidation center to store the bulk of your materials off-site.
+- If your jobsite lacks storage space, consider using a consolidation center to store the bulk of your materials off-site.
 Then deliver it to the site in smaller quantities as you need it.

 - To protect against nasty weather, be sure to review historical weather data during the pre-construction phase of your project.
 And make contingency plans to protect your site.
 You might even consider using predictive modeling technology for large, high-risk projects.